SathishKumarAI/Pickleball-Vision-LLM/README.md

 # Pickleball-Vision-LLM

-**Pickleball LLM** is a multimodal, AI-based coaching and analytics system designed to evaluate Pickleball gameplay from YouTube or recorded videos.
-It provides real-time feedback and personalized coaching tips using cutting-edge computer vision, LLMs, and deep learning.
+**Pickleball LLM** is a multimodal AI-powered system that analyzes Pickleball gameplay from videos using computer vision and language models.
+The system provides real-time feedback, performance analytics, and personalized coaching using cutting-edge technology.

 ---